Want to start a juicy debate?

 Which leads me to my next point…

 Want to know another awesome thing about using AI in marketing?

-What’s more, AI technology such as chatbots can handle an array of marketing tasks that’ll help to guide your prospect through the buyers’ journey.
-And, they can even personalise their interactions to encourage more engagement.
+For example, AI technology such as chatbots can handle an array of marketing tasks that’ll help to guide your prospect through the buyers’ journey such as answering a question about your product and making product recommendations based on the query entered and past conversations.
+They can even be programmed to personalize their interactions to encourage more engagement.

 (Want to see a great example of chatbots in action?
 Check out Hubspot’s homepage.)